futurice/spiceprogram/_includes/contracts.md

 Here goes, version point one!

-"Fixes and enhancements to any open sourced components used by the project and created as part of the project work, can be published under the same license by the developers, to ascertain the changes will be merged to any future versions of the component.
+_Fixes and enhancements to any open sourced components used by the project and created as part of the project work, can be published under the same license by the developers, to ascertain the changes will be merged to any future versions of the component.
 This will make subcomponent upgrades easier and reduce the cost of maintaining the solution.
-The act of publishing the fix or enhancement is considered normal project work.
+The act of publishing the fix or enhancement is considered normal project work._

-This includes potential changes to the fix or enhancement requested by the maintainers of the open sourced component, prior to accepting and merging the contribution."
+_This includes potential changes to the fix or enhancement requested by the maintainers of the open sourced component, prior to accepting and merging the contribution._

 Well that wasn't so hard.
 Thirty minutes by one uni-drop-out That's a pretty solid contract term, right?